VoltanFr/memcheck/ReadMe.md

 - Do we want to support a user's default deck, which is selected by default in the various pages?
 - Support other media types?
 Video, sound
 - Personal notes about a card : a user may associate personal textual info, private, about any card he can access (eg card says something, but user wants to write But my mother used to say xxx)
-- Offer the possibility to create a tag in place (in the authoring view)
+- Offer the possibility to create a tag in place (in the authoring view).
+To be done by implementing a tag Vue component.
+The component deals with displaying the cloud of tags, and the combo box if the list is modifiable.
+Decide if the same component is used for users with view.
+The code for using tags in the GUI is duplicated between search, authoring and learn (both in JavaScript and Html).
 - Use ValidateAntiForgeryToken
 - En fin de modification d'une carte, recharger la carte (pour le cas où on continue à la modifier) ?
+If decide not to do that, switch the page to new card creation mode.
 - If we implement a card view mode, which is not editing, on end of edit we could switch to this mode for the edited card.
 - How to assign the admin role?
 Use the app settings in Azure?
 See class MemCheckUserRole.
 What actions to reserve to admin only (eg create language, rename tag)?
-Forbid two languages with same name.
-Backup method.
+- Forbid two languages with same name.
+- Check Backup method.
 Export database as json?
 Trouver où sont les backups dans Azure
 - Tags garbage collector: delete a tag not used by any card for more than a month
 - Support tags on media?
 - Create metrics for each function of the application project, for perf & feature tracking
 - Since a tag doesn't have a owner, we currently have no info about who created one.
 That's bad.
 Find the good way to answer this problem.
 For the card language, I think we want to allow creating one for admin only.
 Since tags have now owner, some of their actions are reserved to admin?
 - Home page: In the multi deck display, the links to the learning pages should select the appropriate deck
 - Tag family: should we support a tag which includes other ones?
 Eg histoire de France could include R�volution fran�aise, Premier empire, Charles de Gaulle).
 Or use a dot as separator?
 Eg maths would include maths.college and maths.lycée, and we could have Histoire.Histoire de France.Période napoléonienne
-- Industrialization: Use a proper solution for building and deploying.
-Could be GitHub actions.
-Use this opportunity for better version numbering
 - Should we check that the user is allowed to see a card each time we load one for this user ?
 (And update the DB if we find a discrepancy)
 - ABout perf, review this page, and study ResponseCompression: https://www.syncfusion.com/blogs/post/10-performance-improvement-tips-for-asp-net-core-3-0-applications.aspx. https://docs.microsoft.com/fr-fr/aspnet/core/performance/performance-best-practices?view=aspnetcore-3.1
 - Introduire une notion de leçon ?
 Par exemple Régions, départements et préfectures Françaises.
 Départements dans région.
 Région de département.
 Nombre de départements dans région.
 Préfectures